 InterSystems IRIS Security

 The REVOKE command is a privileged operation.
-Prior to using REVOKE in embedded SQL, it is necessary to be logged in as a user with appropriate privileges.
+Prior to using REVOKE in embedded SQL, you must either be the grantor of the privilege or be logged in as a user with either the %Admin_Secure administrative resource with USE permission, or full security privileges on the system.
 Failing to do so results in an SQLCODE -99 error (Privilege Violation).

 The following embedded SQL example creates two users, creates a role, and assigns the role to the users.
 It then revokes the role from all users using the asterisk (*) syntax.
 If the user or the role already exists, the CREATE statement issues an SQLCODE -118 error.
 If the user does not exist, the GRANT or REVOKE statement issues an SQLCODE -118 error.
 If the user exists but the role does not, the GRANT or REVOKE statement issues SQLCODE 100.
 If the user and role exist, the GRANT or REVOKE statement issues SQLCODE 0.
 This is true even when the granting or revoking of the role has already been done, of if you are attempting to revoke a role that was never granted.

 DO $SYSTEM.Security.Login("_SYSTEM","SYS") &sql(CREATE USER User1 IDENTIFY BY fredpw) &sql(CREATE USER User2 IDENTIFY BY barneypw) WRITE !,"CREATE USER error code: ",SQLCODE &sql(CREATE ROLE workerbee) WRITE !,"CREATE ROLE error code: ",SQLCODE &sql(GRANT workerbee TO User1,User2) WRITE !,"GRANT role error code: ",SQLCODE &sql(REVOKE workerbee FROM *) WRITE !,"REVOKE role error code: ",SQLCODE